dkoudlo/py-manage-server/README.md

         - find: string to be replaced (Default: none) REQUIRED
         - replace_with: replacement of the `find` string (Default: none) REQUIRED
 ## Walk Through Example
 Your boss asks you to install apache and edit the index.html page with the Company Name.
 So when he goes to the http://server-ip/ he can see Company Name somewhere on the index page.
-All that on 5 new istances.
+All that on 5 new instances.
 Here's the steps you will need to do:
 * Untar the code and add it to your repository on GitHub say you made one at the `github.com/your_usr_name/py-manage-server`
-* Lets write our roles and playbook:
+* Let's write our roles and playbook:
-  * Lets create some playbooks first:
+  * Let's create some playbooks first:
     * First we make one playbook for installing apache, we will do this with `apt_get` plugin and call it `install-apache`
       * create a new file in the `./configuration/playbooks/install-apache.yml`
       * edit this file with following states.
 Here we want py-manage-server to make sure apt updates its cache, and then makes sure, that standard `apache` is installed.